As “exiles on the earth”, disciples of Christ live between two cultures–this world and the next (Jn. 17:14).

 The greatest challenges we face in ministry are men leaving the village and the Prosperity Gospel.
 Several men who have graduated from our Bible Institute are now faithfully pastoring churches in the rural areas of Zimbabwe.
 Despite our failures, our Lord has graciously been fashioning us into his image.

 A general once said: “On land, I am a hero, but at sea I am a coward.”
 Likewise, in the US we are restless but in rural Africa we are invigorated.
-As the years go by, our love for Jesus and his word deepens as we seek to do all for the glory of his name.
+As the years go by, our love for Jesus and his word deepens as we seek to glorify his name.

 Our family (pronounced SHLAY-line) lives about an hour’s drive from the borders of Mozambique, Zimbabwe and Botswana.
-We own a pack of German Shepherds, cheer for the Green Bay Packers, endorse the 1689, and read non-fiction by the pallet.
-Our favorite authors include Thomas Watson, John Frame, and Thomas Sowell.
+We own a pack of German Shepherds, cheer for the Green Bay Packers, endorse the Baptist Confession of 1689, and read non-fiction by the pallet.
+Our family’s favorite authors include Thomas Watson, Thomas Sowell and Thomas the Train.